 We will introduce a physical presence for trails where possible, in the form of trail indicators, plaques, the provision of Jewish Heritage Guide books at tourism centres, heritage providers, book shops and faith and community buildings.

-The essence of the website and the local programmes is to take the heritage and history to as many people as possible, and to encourage local participation across communities and community-ownership of the project.
+The essence of the website and the local programmes is to take the heritage and history to as many people as possible, and to encourage local participation across communities and community-ownership of the project and want to create access to Jewish heritage open to all, both inside and out-side the Jewish community.

 We will work with local communities, volunteers and Local Education Authorities, and facilitate them in producing and running their own local Jewish heritage events.
 We will reach out, not only to the Jewish community but beyond.
 Anglo-Jewish heritage is a valuable cultural resource for all communities and can be a means of bringing communities together.